All of the festivities inspired me to design a witch. Not just any witch, she had to be a pin-up girl.

-All of the festivities inspired me to design a witch.
-Not just any witch, she had to be a pin-up girl.
 I've always loved the style of Elvgren and all the pin-up artists from the 40's, 50's and 60's.
 The techniques they used and the control they had over their brushes amazes me and inspires me to be a better artist.
 I had an opportunity several months back to paint a couple of Gil's girls on the wall of a friends garage and it was the one of the best experiences I've had as an artist.
 I learned so much from following in the master's footsteps and trying to absorb even a tiny bit of his genius.
 Of course he was probably turning in his grave knowing I was doing it in acrylic paint on a bumpy garage wall, but what can I say - it was still heaven to me.

-The girl I have designed is but a mere shadow of what the true masters could do, but I'm very happy with her.
+a mere shadow of what the true masters could do, but I'm very happy with her.
 She's in my style and I put in all the same love in creating her, as Gil did when he painted his girls.
 She's still in the process of being colored, but here's a bit of a sneak-peak at her.
 I wanted to have a seasonal line along with the regular stuff and I think she's a pretty good start.

 www.castleberryds.com